biswajitpanday/anguar-iso-currency/README.md

 Ultimate Currency filter for country wise symbol and formatters

 ## How to Use :
+- Download the angular-iso-currency-filter.module.js file and keep it in proper place of your project.
 - Initialize Currency Filter to set some data in $rootScope :

 ```JavaScript